 This is where it’s really important to consult a tax pro like one of our small-business tax Endorsed Local Providers (ELPs) to help you sort out which expenses are kosher.
 It can save you a ton of money and hassle.

-Any successful business owner knows how much money you have going out and coming in.
+A successful business owner knows how much money is going out and coming in.
 That’s how you know if your business is profitable or not.
-So, you need to keep track of what you’re spending.
-It’s just common sense.
+Here are some basic ways to start keeping tabs on your cash.

 Set up a separate bank account for your business.